The Random Phase Approximation for Interacting Fermi Gases in the Mean-Field Regime: Analysis of the Exchange Terms

 \subsection{Final Estimation of the Exchange Terms}

-Now we are ready to derive bounds for the exchange terms $\mathcal{E}_{1}^{k}\left(A\right)$ and $\mathcal{E}_{2}^{k}\left(B\right)$ defined by equation (\ref{eq:ExchangeTermReminder}).
-Recall that we have reduced the estimation of these complicated operators to the task of obtaining a uniform estimate for these four explicit forms
+Now we are ready to derive bounds for the exchange terms $\mathcal{E}_{1}^{k}\left(A\right)$ and $\mathcal{E}_{2}^{k}\left(B\right)$ defined in Proposition \ref{prop:QuasiBosonicQuadraticCommutators}.
+Recall that we have reduced the estimation of these complicated operators to the task of obtaining a uniform estimate for the four explicit forms

-subject to the following rules: $b_{k}^{\circ}$ denotes either $b_{k}$ or $b_{k}^{\ast}$, $T$ denotes either $A$ or $B$, and $b_{k}^{\circ}\left(Te_{p_{1}}\right)$ and $b_{l}^{\circ}\left(K_{l}^{\oplus}e_{p_{2}}\right)$ may be interchanged.
+subject to the following rules: $b_{k}^{\natural}$ denotes either $b_{k}$ or $b_{k}^{\ast}$, $T$ denotes either $A$ or $B$, and $b_{k}^{\natural}\left(Te_{p_{1}}\right)$ and $b_{l}^{\natural}\left(K_{l}^{\oplus}e_{p_{2}}\right)$ may be interchanged.
 Furthermore the notation $\tilde{c}_{p}$ denotes either $c_{p}$ or $c_{p}^{\ast}$ as appropriate for $p$ and the set $S$ is such that the assignments $p\mapsto p_{1},p_{2},p_{3},p_{4}$ are injective and map exclusively into $B_{F}$ or $B_{F}^{c}$.

 Let us start by giving estimates in terms of $\mathcal{N}_E^2$.
 For the statement we define the $\left\Vert \cdot\right\Vert _{\infty,2}$-norm of an operator $T:\ell^{2}\left(L_{k}^{\pm}\right)\rightarrow\ell^{2}\left(L_{k}^{\pm}\right)$ by